 What are the biggest literal numbers in the Bible?
 An army of 200 million (200 times 1,000 times 1,000) beings, likely a mix of deceived humans and demonic spirits, will be allowed to kill one third of humanity (Revelation 9:14 - 18).
-The Eternal allows this, as part of his second "woe" upon the earth, to punish those who steadfastly refuse to repent of their evil ways (verses 20 - 21).
+The Eternal allows this, as part of his second "woe," to punish those who steadfastly refuse to repent (verses 20 - 21).

-It is unclear, in the Bible, if the number reference in Daniel and Revelation should be taken literally.
+It is unclear, in God's word, if the number reference in Daniel and Revelation should be taken literally.
 It may have been recorded to underscore that what Daniel and John saw was so huge that it was beyond their comprehension.

 Largest and smallest